opsdroid/opsdroid/docs/configuration-reference.md

     repo: https://github.com/username/myconnector.git
 ```

-_Note: When using a git repository, Opsdroid will try to update it at startup pulling with fast forward strategy._
+_Note: When using a git repository, opsdroid will try to update it at startup pulling with fast forward strategy._

 #### Local Directory